Healthy Homes Assessment Kotemaori

 Home Assessments Kotemaori for Rental Properties

-There are many things you should look for in an house assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a variety of things to look over when conducting a home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
 Some examples include:

 • Is the heater equipped with sufficient capacity?

-The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling could be significant for landlords and property managers.
-For expert advice get in touch today to book your rental properties home assessment.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling could be significant for landlords and property managers.
+For expert guidance, contact us now and schedule your rental property home evaluation.

 home assessments for rental properties